-- initial and intermittent erosion control methods to be used and maintained - site preparation activities (tree removal, clearing & grubbing, temporary crushed stone usage, temporary construction roads, clearing for material storage and equipment access, etc.) - storage / removal of excavated materials - construction entrance location and maintenance
+- initial and intermittent erosion control methods to be used and maintained - site preparation activities (tree removal, clearing & grubbing, temporary crushed stone usage, temporary construction roads, clearing for material storage and equipment access, etc.)

+- storage / removal of excavated materials - construction entrance location and maintenance

 CONCEPT PLAN - A sketch(s) with written narrative as necessary, prepared by the Applicant or his agent, to indicate the proposed development of the Applicant's parcel.
 Sketches can be drawn by hand, and placed on a copy of a corresponding tax map or similar existing document for presentation purposes.
-All existing and proposed new structures and driveway / parking should be shown.
-Approximate finished dimensions of buildings should also be indicated.
+All existing and proposed new structures and driveway / parking shall be shown.
+Approximate finished dimensions of buildings shall also be indicated.
 The purpose of a Concept Plan is to provide visual aide for preliminary project review with the Town Planning Board, prior to preparing engineered drawings.

-DEVELOPMENT STANDARDS - Plan and elevation sketches prepared by the Town Engineer to provide Applicants with design approach preferences for steep slope construction, to be reviewed prior to formal preparation of plans by the Applicant's Architect and/or Engineer. (see Appendix II)
+DEVELOPMENT STANDARDS - Plan and elevation sketches prepared by the Town Engineer to provide Applicants with design approach preferences for steep slope construction, to be reviewed prior to formal preparation of plans by the Applicant's Architect and/or Engineer. (see Schedule IV, attached at the end of this Law).

-DISTURBANCE - The removal of vegetation, any and all excavation, grading, filling, removal of soil / rock, demolition of existing structures, access created for construction purposes, drilling, trenching, benching, terracing, backfilling, storm and erosion control work, embankment stabilization, catch basins, culvert piping, swales, ditches, rip rap, construction entrances, driveways (including shared), retaining walls, utility work and shall include the conditions resulting from such activity.
+DISTURBANCE - The removal of vegetation, any and all excavation, grading, filling, removal of soil or rock, demolition of existing structures, access created for construction purposes, drilling, trenching, benching, terracing, backfilling, storm and erosion control work, embankment stabilization, installation or construction of catch basins, culvert piping, swales, ditches, rip rap, construction entrances, driveways (including shared), retaining walls or improvements of a similar nature, utility work, placing or filling soil on top of the natural vegetative cover and the conditions resulting from any of such activities.